bboyCH4/chubaofs/docs/source/overview.rst

 The data subsystem includes the replica subsystem and the blobstore(ec)subsystem.
 The two subsystems can exist at the same time, or both can exist separately.

 + Replica subsystem stores the file contents, and consists of a set of *data nodes*.
 Each data node consists of a set of  *data partitions*.
-+ BlobStore(ec) subsystem stores the data by using erasure coding technology
++ BlobStore(ec) subsystem consists of many *blobNodes*, each node manage one group *data chunks*, several node's *data chunks* make up an erasure code stripe

 The volume is a logical concept in ChubaoFS and consists of  one or multiple meta partitions and one or multiple data partitions.
 Each partition can only be assigned to a single volume.
 From a client's perspective, the volume can be viewed as a file system instance that  contains data accessible by the containers.